 This is an excellent step up from the no fuss Tikkina with a few extras like a reflective headband for added safety on the roads at night, and also an emergency whistle on the back of the headband.
 It is also a much cheaper option for running and activity than the Sprinter.

-New to the Black Diamond headlamp range, the Sprinter is the best headlamp for running in this review, and a favourite with climbers too.
+New to the Black Diamond headlamp range, the Sprinter is up there with the best headlamps for running in this review, and a favourite with climbers too.
 The compact design weighs in at 105g (3.7oz) which is just light enough to not bounce around when running.
 But to ensure that movement is minimised as much as possible, this weight is split between the front and rear of the headband, with a red tail light strobe in the rear to increase visibility when running on the streets.
 It also has an overhead strap to further stabilise the lamp.

 The Sprinter uses the same PowerTap technology as the Spot to easily change the light settings – a super useful feature when you are constantly moving.
 And its high tech doesn’t stop there.
 As with the Icon, Black Diamond have developed a brightness memory setting that when activated stores the brightness levels from your previous use.
 Pretty smart!